eth-events/readthedocs/elastic/tutorials/query.rst

 filtering methods.

 We don't want to use the very limited GET query.
-We will send a POST request to eth.events, where we provide additional parameters in the body of the HTTP-request:
+We will send a POST request to anyblock.tools, where we provide additional parameters in the body of the HTTP-request:

 .. code-block:: json